isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-As `x` is not const, we must assume that it is modified somewhere in the loop.
+As `x` is not `const`, we must assume that it is modified somewhere in the loop.

 ##### Enforcement

-* Flag unmodified non-const variables.
+* Flag unmodified non-`const` variables.

 ### <a name="Rconst-constexpr"></a>Con.5: Use `constexpr` for values that can be computed at compile time